NekoboyTM2/Template-bot/README.md

 # template-discord-bot
-this is a template bot with ping command and customizable prefix
+this is a template bot with a command handler, ping command, and customizable prefix